Design files for this project can be found here

 There has been some recent developments in exploring the impact of moisture on 3D prints, and from my experience so far I’ve found that having dry filament makes a significant difference in both print quality and consistency.
 For the types of filament that I typically print with, drying the filament drastically reduces the amount of ooze and stringing, resulting in a noticeable improvement in print quality.
-Filament that is too dry however has terrible bridging characteristics as the plastic tends to become too sticky.
+Filament that is too dry however tends to have worse bridging characteristics as some plastic (PETG) becomes too sticky.

 Drying filament can be done by heating it to a point where moisture will evaporate while keeping the filament below the glass transition temperature so that it doesn’t deform.
 Common methods to do this involves using an oven, modifying a cheap (<$50) food dehydrator, or use commercial solutions such as PrintDry’s filament dryer.
 I opted to build my own from space parts I had lying around: